acikgozb/dotfiles/installation/roles/acikgozb.editor/README.md

 `gcc_packages`

 This variable is used to define the required gcc packages for Neovim.
 These packages are installed globally to the system.

+`c_tools`

+This variable is used to define the tools used for C projects.
+These packages are installed globally to the system.

 `go_version`